marktsears/hitl/README.md

 # HITL Python Library

-HITL makes it easy and cost-effective to inject human cognition anywhere in a live production AI workflow and close the reliability gap.
+HITL from CloudFactory makes it easy and cost-effective to close the reliability gap by injecting human cognition anywhere in a live production AI workflow.
 With one API call you can resolve critical blockers or low-performance inferences in real-time using our last mile automation and managed workforce.
 We want to empower you to launch and scale revolutionary automation products faster than ever before.